Achieving record-setting personal injury verdicts in Massachusetts' courts for over two decades.

 repeatedly been selected by her peers as one of the Top 100

-Massachusetts Super Lawyers and one of the Top 50 Women Massachusetts
+Massachusetts Super Lawyers and one of the Top 50 Women New England

 In addition to her practice, Marianne has provided leadership to a wide variety of legal, civic and community organizations.
-She currently serves as the Massachusetts State Delegate to the American Association for Justice (AAJ), as Chair of the Norfolk Superior Court Bench-Bar Committee, and on the Boards of the Massachusetts Academy of Trial Attorneys and the Women’s Bar Foundation.
-She is a past chair of the AAJ Women Trial Lawyers Caucus, and is a past President of the Women’s Bar Association of Massachusetts and the Women’s Bar Foundation of Massachusetts.
+In 2018 she was appointed by the Massachusetts Supreme Judicial Court to a four-year term on the Board of Bar Overseers.
+In addition, she currently serves as Massachusetts Governor to the American Association for Justice (AAJ), as Chair of the Norfolk Superior Court Bench-Bar Committee, as Vice-President of the Massachusetts Chapter of American Board of Trial Advocates (ABOTA), and on the Board and Executive Board of the Massachusetts Academy of Trial Attorneys.
+She is a past chair of the AAJ Women Trial Lawyers Caucus, and a past President of the Women’s Bar Association of Massachusetts and the Women’s Bar Foundation of Massachusetts.
 She is also a past Chair of the Civil Litigation Section of the Massachusetts Bar Association.
 Marianne frequently lectures on continuing legal education programs for Massachusetts Continuing Legal Education (MCLE), the Massachusetts Bar Association, and other professional associations.